UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 So 100% coverage is a good goal (though harder to achieve than you might think!)

-Keep in mind that 100% coverage does **NOT** mean that you code is fully tested -- you have no idea how many corner cases may not have been checked.
+Keep in mind that 100% coverage does **NOT** mean that your code is *fully* tested -- you have no idea how many corner cases may not have been checked.

 But it's a good start.

 The coverage tool
 -----------------

-"Coverage.py" is a tool (written by Ned Batchelder) for checking code testing coverage in python:
+``coverage.py`` is a tool (written by Ned Batchelder) for checking code testing coverage in python:

 https://coverage.readthedocs.io